Mamatkul Biy: Foreign policy

 In 1758, in connection with the arrival of Chinese ambassadors, in order to clarify the borders of the Qing state, Mamatkul Biy sent his embassy of 7 people to China: Cherikchi Biy (head of the embassy), Sherbek Batyr, Tülkü Biy, Nyshaa Batyr, Akbay Batyr, Notsi Biy and Shükür Biy.
-The delegates in the same year were at the reception of the Qing Emperor Qianlong and resolved political and border issues.
+The delegates in the same year were at the reception of the Qianlong Emperor of the Qing and resolved political and border issues.
 They demanded the return of the occupied lands and the Emperor promised to look into these issues.
 But even before these demands were met, the Kyrgyz themselves completely liberated their lands by force.